discordjs/guide/guide/command-handling/adding-features.md

 It's good UX (user experience) to let the user know that a command requires arguments when they don't provide any (it also prevents your code from breaking).
 Letting them know what kind of arguments are expected is even better.

 Here's a simple implementation of such a thing.
-For this example, pretend you have a `!role` command, where the first argument is the user to give the role, and the second argument is the name of the role to give them.
+For this example, pretend you have a `!role` command, where the first argument is the user to give the role, and the second argument is the name of the role.

 In your `role.js` file: